EdgeTX/edgetx.github.io/docs/getedgetx.md

 >[EdgeTX Companion - Linux](https://github.com/EdgeTX/edgetx/releases/download/v2.10.1/edgetx-cpn-linux-v2.10.1.zip)

-**Looking for EdgeTX in a language other than english?
+**Looking for EdgeTX in a language other than English?
 See the link below:**

+> [EdgeTX Buddy CloudBuild](https://buddy.edgetx.org/) - Click the CloudBuild option, and then pick your language and other firmware options.

 >[EdgeTX Multilingual builds](https://github.com/pfeerick/lang-firmwares/releases/tag/v2.10.1)